oidc-sweden/specifications/oidc-signature-extension.md

 ```

 The `https://id.oidc.se/claim/userSignature` and `auth_time` claims MUST be delivered in the ID
-token and MUST NOT be delivered via the UserInfo endpoint.
-The reason for this is that none of
+token.
+The reason for this is that none of the claims represent user identity information, but is
-the claims represent user identity information, but is the result of the signature operation.
+the result of the signature operation.

 <a name="relying-party-requirements"></a>
 ## 4. Relying Party Requirements